Modern display of the Confederate battle flag: United States Capitol attack

 During the January 6 United States Capitol attack, several rioters carried Confederate battle flags.
 This was the first time in U.S. history where the Confederate flag entered the Capitol building in an act of insurrection.

+Great American State Fair

+A display of the Confederate flag appeared at the North Carolina pavilion at the Great American State Fair that was intended to celebrate the United States Semiquincentennial.
+The display was removed after a video showed it appeared on display at the exhibit.

 Official usage in Southern U.S. states

 In the years after the end of the American Civil War, many former slave states that were members of the Confederacy adopted new state flags during the war.
 In their new flags' designs, motifs were used in the Confederacy's flags, such as the St. Andrew's cross.
 In the case of Mississippi, Florida, and Alabama these new state flags were adopted around the same time that new Jim Crow segregation laws were being enacted.
 These laws, combined with poll taxes, literacy tests, and extrajudicial violence such as lynchings, disenfranchised African American voters for the next ninety years.
 According to historian John M. Coski:

 The flag changes in Mississippi, Alabama, and Florida coincided with the passage of formal Jim Crow segregation laws throughout the South.
 Four years before Mississippi incorporated a Confederate battle flag into its state flag, its constitutional convention passed pioneering provisions to 'reform' politics by effectively disenfranchising most African Americans.